Careless Whisper: Speech-to-Text Hallucination Harms: Implications and Future Work

 \section{Implications and Future Work}

 Our work demonstrates that there are serious concerns regarding Whisper's inaccuracy due to unpredictable hallucinations.
-It also demonstrates that there are significant issues with the reproducibility of transcriptions in light of non-deterministic hallucinations.
+It also highlights that there are significant issues with the reproducibility of transcriptions in light of non-deterministic hallucinations.
 Most importantly, however, there are implications for understanding the harms and biases arising from the disparate impacts on subpopulations whose speech is likely to yield hallucinations~\cite{papakyriakopoulos2023augmented}.
-As we demonstrate above, there are specific harms that are produced by hallucinations for individuals with aphasia: the perpetuation of violence, the incorrect identification or association with someone, and harms of false authority or phishing.
-All there categories can have serious implications for the aphasic speaker.
+As shown above, there are specific harms that are produced by hallucinations disproportionately for individuals with aphasia: the perpetuation of violence, the incorrect identification or association with someone, and the false video-based authority.
+All three categories can have serious implications for the aphasic speaker.
 Hallucinated violent speech may be flagged by institutions in power, potentially leading to a premature dismissal of an applicant in a hiring process, or an individual interacting with a government service chat bot.
-Incorrect identification or association, similarly, could have severe impacts on an aphasic speaker, for example in the context of legal proceedings or the interaction with insurance companies.
-Lastly, authority or phishing hallucinations could misclassify an aphasic speaker as spam or facilitate future cyberattacks.
+Inaccurate identification or association, similarly, could have severe impacts on an aphasic speaker, for example in the context of legal proceedings or in interactions with insurance companies.
+Lastly, false authority or phishing hallucinations could result in AI-based spam detection tools misclassifying an aphasic speaker as spam, or could facilitate future cyberattacks on transcript readers.

-These three types of harms can be interpreted as both allocative and representational harms~\cite{barocas-hardt-narayanan}, i.e., harms that are caused when a system withholds certain groups an opportunity or a resource and harms that occur when systems reinforce the subordination of some groups along the lines of identity (including race, class, gender, etc.).
-This is because hallucinations can affect how individuals with aphasia can gain access to opportunities, such as jobs, and resources, such as information about government services, and because hallucinations build on existing (harmful) stereotypes and reinforce them.
+These three types of harms can be interpreted as both allocative and representational harms~\cite{barocas-hardt-narayanan}, i.e., harms that are caused when a system withholds from certain groups an opportunity or a resource, and harms that occur when systems reinforce the subordination of some groups along the lines of identity (including race, class, gender, etc.).
+This is because hallucinations can affect how individuals with aphasia can gain access to opportunities (such as jobs) and resources (such as information about government services), and because hallucinations build on existing harmful stereotypes and reinforce them.